Wednesday, March 29, 2023

 What is a Gun Violence Restraining Order?

-Under California Law, Penal Code Section 18150 - external link an immediate family member or law enforcement agency may seek a Gun Violence Restraining Order prohibiting an individual who poses a significant danger of personal injury to himself, herself or another from owning, possessing, purchasing, receiving, or attempting to purchase or receive a firearm or ammunition.
+Under California Penal Code Section 18150 - external link a Gun Violence Restraining Order can prohibit an individual who poses a significant danger of self-injury or injuring another from owning, possessing, purchasing, receiving, or attempting to purchase or receive a firearm or ammunition.

-The Judicial Council provides an information sheet, Can a Gun Violence Restraining Order Help Me?, - external link that describes court orders an immediate family member or law enforcement agency can get and how to obtain them.
+The Judicial Council provides an information sheet, Can a Gun Violence Restraining Order Help Me?, - external link that describes court orders requesting parties can get and how to obtain them.
 The instructions do not cover all of the problems and questions that may arise in a particular case.
 If you are not clear on how to protect your rights, you should consult an attorney.
+If you cannot afford an attorney, Civil Self-Help Services can provide legal information.

 Additional information about Gun Violence Restraining Orders can be found on the California Courts' Website - external link.

-Present completed forms to the Civil Front Counter - Window 14 in Room 102 of the Gordon D.Schaber Sacramento County Courthouse, 720 9th Street, Sacramento, CA 95814.
+Completed forms can be filed in person at the Civil Front Counter - Window 10 in Room 102 of the Gordon D.Schaber Sacramento County Courthouse, 720 9th Street, Sacramento, CA 95814.
 The hours of operation are 8:30 a.m. to 4:00 p.m., Monday through Friday.

 One (1) original and one (1) copy of all documents are required at the time of filing.

 If your forms are completed and filed by 11:30 a.m. you will receive your Order at 4:00 p.m. the same day.
 If the forms are filed after 11:30 a.m., then the Order will be ready for pick up after 4:00 p.m. the next court business day.
-The forms will be returned to you in the 1st Floor Lobby outside of Room 102 at the Gordon D. Schaber Sacramento County Courthouse, 720 9th Street, Sacramento, CA 95814.
+The forms will be returned to you in the 1st Floor Lobby outside of Room 102 at the Gordon D. Schaber Sacramento County Courthouse, 720 9th Street, Sacramento, CA 95814, or in the matter selected in the eDelivery system.
 In most cases, a hearing will be set within 21 days for you and the other party.

-NOTE: The Restraining Order is not activated until the respondent is properly served.
+NOTE: The Restraining Order is not active or enforceable until the respondent is properly served.

 How to get the other party served?